closeio/making.close.com/_posts/2022-10-03-data-stores-connections-handling/index.md

 retransmit phase, it might wait for a long time, for up to two minutes, before retransmitting again, which would also be undesirable.

-We fix that situation with `TCP_USER_TIMEOUT`: a TCP socket with that setting will wait X seconds for a data packet to be acknowledged by the other side before giving up on the connection and letting the application know that the attempt to communicate failed and the connection is not good anymore.
+We also fix that situation with `TCP_USER_TIMEOUT`: a TCP socket with that setting will wait X seconds for a data packet to be acknowledged by the other side before giving up on the connection and letting the application know that the attempt to communicate failed and the connection is not good anymore.

 ### Idle connections need to be inspected